DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

     - Namespace: Select the micro-service namespace to which the current configuration belongs.
 The default is `public`

+        !!! note

-        > ** Services and configurations in different namespaces are strictly isolated and cannot reference each other.
-For example, A service in namespace A cannot reference a configuration in namespace B. **
+            Services and configurations in different namespaces are strictly isolated and cannot reference each other.
+For example, A service in namespace A cannot reference a configuration in namespace B.

     - Data ID: indicates the name of the current configuration file.
 The Data ids in the same group cannot be the same.